paladin-t/c4gpu/README.md

 Linux | TO BE ADDED | -
 Android | TO BE ADDED | -
 Raspberry Pi | TO BE ADDED | -

+You have to use a C++11 compatible compiler to make a build manually.

 ## Performance